KristinaP09/kristinap09.github.io/index.md

   </a>
 </div>

 About Me
 --------

-I am passionate about exploring the beauty of mathematics and its applications in the world.
-...
+I am Kristina P. Sinaga, a lifelong learner and researcher with a passion for building innovative AI solutions.
+With a Ph.D. in Applied Mathematics from Chung Yuan Christian University (CYCU), Taiwan, I focus on bridging theoretical foundations with practical applications to address real-world challenges.
+I value clarity, clean documentation, and meaningful contributions, thriving on structure and innovation while staying true to my principles.

 Research
 --------

-My research focuses on mathematical modeling, data analysis, and algorithm development.
-...
+My research focuses on developing scalable, interpretable, and trustworthy AI models for decentralized and resource-constrained environments.
+I specialize in clustering, multi-view learning, federated learning, and Edge AI, with applications in anomaly detection, industrial monitoring, and privacy-preserving systems.
+My work emphasizes balancing theoretical foundations with practical deployment to address real-world challenges.

 Contact
 -------

-You can reach me at kristina@example.com.
+You can reach me at kristina41@gmail.com.